Choosing & Declaring Your GL Medallion Capstone Option

 What is the language study option?

-Completing 4 courses in one foreign language, taken at FIU.
+Completing 4 courses in one foreign language or sign language, taken at FIU.
 Demonstration of proficiency through exam and transfer credits will not count.
 Courses must be language study courses, or courses taught in the language being learned.
 Cultural and area studies courses will not count.
 For more information on language course offerings at FIU, visit the Department of Modern Languages.

 How do I get started?